Skip to content

 We are not a service provider.
 To access support services, please visit our directory.
 If you are in distress, call or text 9-8-8.

-To raise awareness and respond to this gap, the Atlas Institute has collaborated with Veterans who have been impacted by MST and with health care providers to develop a collection of resources designed to build and improve knowledge about MST.
-These resources are intended to support the healing journeys of people impacted by MST, to improve the ability of health care providers to deliver effective care in their clinical practices, and to increase general understanding of MST.
+To raise awareness and respond to this gap, the Atlas Institute has collaborated with Veterans who have been impacted by MST, their Family members and friends, and health care providers to develop a collection of resources designed to improve knowledge about MST and build capacity for support.

 RESOURCES FOR PEOPLE IMPACTED BY MST